-Byetta, an injectable therapy for blood control of type-II diabetes patients manufactured by Amylin and Lilly, has been taking punches for links to pancreatic injuries (see our Byetta Pancreas Injury Website).
+Byetta, an injectable therapy for blood control of type-II diabetes patients manufactured by Amylin and Lilly, has been taking punches for links to pancreatic injuries.
 Now, a whole new line of injuries is entering the ring—kidney injuries.

 The FDA has received post-marketing reports (complaints from patients and doctors after a drug is released to the public) that some patients have developed serious, life-threatening injuries while taking Byetta.